bytes-ls/gtasa_dense_traffic/README.md

 Notes
  - You can usually play for a long time, but it's not entirely stable.
 Game will crash every so often, and I haven't tested it with the LimitAdjuster script
- - Don't try to run the game with the Aggressive Drivers cheat on.
-It makes all the peds wanted and all those cops will surely crash the game.
-Again, LimitAdjuster might fix   this.

-For even more fun, use the supplied handling.cfg to give cars insane stats
+For even more fun, use the supplied handling.cfg to give cars insane stats - completely optional!